ChicagoAcademyofSciences/data-cleaning/workflows/FIC-matching.markdown

 By collecting event information...
 After sorting the data by specific locality the technician slowly worked through the data trying to find matches.
 The only ones found in this step were those from specific depths (e.g. 2200 ft, Foster Ave).
 Further searches after sorting by city or state did not yield any new results but did confirm previous matches.

 By accession event information...
 After sorting the data by donor, and then by genus/species, the technician confirmed most of the matches in step 4 and identified a few other ones which went overlooked.
-This step was repeated for the the Associated with Agency column.
+This step was repeated for the Associated with Agency column.

 ## Reintegrating accession matching data into master data (malacology)